Tronc Preparing To Sell The 'Los Angeles Times'

 Updated at 7:20 p.m.
 ET

-Parent company Tronc Inc. is preparing to sell the Los Angeles Times, according to a Times report and a source familiar with negotiations who spoke on condition of anonymity to NPR.
+Parent company Tronc Inc. is preparing to sell the Los Angeles Times, according to a Times report and a source familiar with negotiations who spoke to NPR on condition of anonymity.

 The Washington Post reports that the buyer is Patrick Soon-Shiong, a major shareholder of Tronc, described in the Times story as a biotech billionaire.
-He would also buy sister paper the San Diego Union-Tribune.
+He would also buy sister paper San Diego Union-Tribune.

 The reported price for the two newspapers is close to $500 million.

-Among the issues roiling the Times is the turnover of executives in the wake of reporting by NPR's David Folkenflik on allegations of sexual harassment.
+Among the issues roiling the Times is the turnover of executives following reporting by NPR's David Folkenflik on allegations of sexual harassment.
 Times journalists also voted recently to unionize.
-One of their grievances is management's plans to hire non-staff contributors for stories published online.
+One of their grievances is management's plans to hire nonstaff contributors for stories published online.

 As the Post reports, the Times remains an attractive property: